xlhuang37/SequantialReadIsBetter/README.md

 # lab-5-alien
+## Files
+Write.c - Main Function with all the code run.sh - shell to run on gwion run_local.sh - shell script for personal local testing Lab 5 Write up.pdf - The Report lab-5-data.xlsx - Some Unformatted data that I used to plot the graph
 ## Code Structure
-All of the code for this lab is in write.c.
 My code supports both reading and writing in three modes:
 1. Sequential mode.
 The code will sequentially write blocks of data until writing a total of 1GB.
 2. Stride mode.
 After each write/read, the code will move forward by a offset.
 Other than that, the same as sequential mode.
 3. Random mode.
 Upper and lower bounds will be defined, only to which the code can perform read/write.
 A random number is used to offset where we are reading inside the boundary.
 Each call to the sequential_write function will result in writes that add up to 1GB.
-The buffer for writing/reading is created using **posix_memalign** such that it can work on gwion...
-Thank you Prof. Porter..
+The buffer for writing/reading is created using posix_memalign such that it can work on gwion.
 ## Arguments
 The following rguments are used to control the modes, boundaries, and read/write:
 1. -m arg1: directory to write to or read from.